Turkey claws its way back from the cliff edge, but pain lies ahead

 The move left Turkey cut off from international financial markets and at the mercy of a punishing burden of external debt.

 Erdogan’s stubbornness on monetary policy slashed the value of the currency and destroyed the country’s credibility in financial markets, leading Moody’s and Standard & Poor’s to downgrade it from Ba2/BB- to Ba3/B+ in August.

 But there were other issues dragging on Turkey’s reputation.
 A US citizen, pastor Andrew Brunson, who had lived in Turkey for almost 20 years, had been arrested after the failed coup in 2016.

 Brunson was held by the Turkish government on suspicion of espionage and for associating with the banned Kurdistan Workers’ Party.
 After he had been held in prison for 20 months, a judge heard his case in May.
-Brunson’s witnesses for the
+Brunson’s witnesses for the defence were not heard.

 US vice-president Mike Pence demanded Brunson’s release on July 26.
 When Turkey refused, the US Treasury imposed sanctions on the Turkish ministers for justice and the interior.

 It is difficult to isolate the effect of the sanctions from those of Erdogan’s disastrous monetary policy.
 “The theme heading into the elections was the excessive looseness of monetary policy and the overheating economy,” says Greer.
 “But the Brunson affair certainly wasn’t helping.
 The sanctions made matters worse.”

 The head of sovereign, supranational and agency debt capital markets at an investment bank agrees.
 “Turkey has had an immensely troubled year,” the banker says.
 “We knew about the economic risks and could evaluate their impact, but the geopolitical events of 2018 have been so unpredictable, and have had such wide-ranging impact, that it’s been hard to know where Turkey is going next.”